This blog may contain affiliate links. Read our disclosure policy for more info.

 The best way to cover a lot of ground while getting up close to the attractions is on a bike tour!
 This bike tour of Lima goes through Miraflores and Barranco for about three hours, hitting all of the best tourist highlights around.
 You’ll even get to hike up to the summit of El Morro Hill to take in the beautiful panoramic views!

-This small-group tour costs less than $30 USD per person and includes all of your equipment and bottled water.
-It also includes a really knowledgeable guide who will tell you all about the city and answer all of your questions.
-It runs daily throughout the year and has tons of 5-star reviews that you can read here!
+This small-group tour includes all of your equipment, bottled water, and a really knowledgeable guide who will tell you all about the city and answer all of your questions.
+It runs daily throughout the year and has a bunch of 5-star reviews that you can read here!

 Reserve your spot here and don’t pay a thing until closer to your tour date!